 If you are looking to qualify for a new mortgage, the HOA’s budget must comply with specific rules and criteria.
 For starters, the budget must be consistent with the nature of the community.
 For example, if a community was on a golf course, one would expect dues to cover green fees and maintenance.

->

-> The budget must also support an appropriate levy of dues, adequate funding for insurance premiums, or deductibles.
-It cannot earn more than 10% of its income from renting or leasing commercial parking spaces4.
+The budget must also support an appropriate levy of dues, adequate funding for insurance premiums, or deductibles.
+It cannot earn more than 10% of its income from renting or leasing commercial parking spaces.

->

-> Most importantly, at least 10% of the budget must go toward funding replacement reserves used for capital projects or deferred maintenance4.
+Most importantly, at least 10% of the budget must go toward funding replacement reserves used for capital projects or deferred maintenance.

->

-> Lenders want to make sure there are sufficient funds to maintain common areas and the quality of life and property values within the community.
+Lenders want to make sure there are sufficient funds to maintain common areas and the quality of life and property values within the community.
 A lack of reserves could mean that the HOA could start to levy hefty special assessments that could impact a borrower’s ability to repay their mortgage obligation in a pinch.

 The last consideration that you should always factor in when trying to get a mortgage to finance a property located within an HOA is property and flood insurance coverage.

 Specifically, it can be confusing what is covered between your personal property insurance policy and that of the homeowners association.
 This can also impact how much property insurance coverage you may also need to maintain personally.